citusdata/test-automation/README.md

 # run fab command in coordinator in a detachable session
 #
-# Note that in addition to run.valgrind:check-multi-vg, run.valgrind:check-multi-1-vg and
+# Note that in addition to run.valgrind check-multi-vg, run.valgrind check-multi-1-vg and
-# run.valgrind:check-columnar-vg are also available, where:
+# run.valgrind check-columnar-vg are also available, where:
-#   run.valgrind:check-multi-vg runs "make check-multi-vg"
+#   run.valgrind check-multi-vg runs "make check-multi-vg"
-#   run.valgrind:check-multi-1-vg runs "make check-multi-1-vg"
+#   run.valgrind check-multi-1-vg runs "make check-multi-1-vg"
-#   run.valgrind:check-columnar-vg runs "make check-columnar-vg"
+#   run.valgrind check-columnar-vg runs "make check-columnar-vg"
-tmux new -d "fab use.postgres:12.3 use.enterprise:enterprise-master run.valgrind:check-multi-vg"
+tmux new -d "fab use.postgres 12.3 use.citus release-9.2 run.valgrind check-multi-vg"

 # simply exit from coordinator after detaching